fasrc/slurmmon/README.md

 The default parameters define a very short, small job (two minutes and 10 MB at the time of writing).
 The code also raises the priority of these jobs so that there is no hit to fairshare due to the constant probe submissions.

-### Why are the monitoring daemons processes piling up?
+### Why are the monitoring daemon processes piling up?

 They're not really (usually).
 The "daemon" is actually several processes (four at the time of writing), running in parallel using python's `multiprocessing` feature, so they have the same command line.